Re posted from the Year 2000

 - Then we create a detailed contract with service-level agreements, graduated non-performance penalties and more.

 - We save clients time and money, and ensure they are happy with their decision.
-And we save the vendor time and money since they don’t chase deals that are a bad fit.
+And we save the supplier time and money since they don’t chase deals that are a bad fit.
 Finally, we help them quickly negotiate a deal at an appropriate rate.

 “Life’s too short to sell things you don’t believe in.” – Patrick Dixon

 So, it’s a decade later, and RampRate has saved our clients a ton of money.
-And 98% of the deals we’ve created actually fit both the customer and the vendor so well that they sustain the relationship through the life of the contract.
+And 98% of the deals we’ve created actually fit both the customer and the supplier so well that they sustain the relationship through the life of the contract.
 They become like a good pair of athletic shoes you hate to throw away.
 These are deals for the long haul.

 But what’s next?
 We still haven’t created the perfect fluid, dynamic and efficient IT marketplace for everyone.
 Entire sectors still do IT deals the old-fashioned way, with dubious sales pitches, unenforceable contracts and unsustainable expectations.
 We can all do better.